 For most service providers, the IP and optical operations are often not coordinated.
 As a result, maintenance activities in one layer often happen without the operations team of the other layer being aware.
 Since outages in the IP/MPLS layer tend to span a large geographic area, two seemingly disparate activities in faraway parts of the network can together cause unanticipated traffic impact.

 The problem can sometimes be mitigated by using maintenance windows in the middle of the night, but anecdotal evidence suggests that such procedures do not work well.

-Sedona's Coordinated Maintenance application allows careful coordination of this process so that traffic is hitlessly diverted away from the resources about to go under maintenance.
+Sedona’s Coordinated Maintenance app allows careful coordination of this process so that traffic is hitlessly diverted away from the resources about to go under maintenance.